ArgentStonecutter/keyboards/jamesdonkey/j2/firmware/README.md

 # Jamesdonkey J2 experimental firmware

-Added a Mac layer and a backlight layer.
+Added a Mac layer and a backlight layer, and the globe key mod from https://skip.house/blog/qmk-globe-key.

 Use Fn + right-alt/right-command to switch to Mac layer.
 This swaps left-alt and left-command and converts right-alt into right-command and back again.